juanjpayan/portfolio/src/projects/PetsterExotic.md

 <br />

-Taking care of a dog or a cat can be easy, but what about when the you are the owner of exotic animals like snakes, hedgehogs or turtles and want to go on vacation?
-Our site solves this issue but giving peace of mind the owners of those beautiful animals by giving them a place to find pet sitters for them.
+Taking care of a dog or a cat can be easy, but what about when you are the owner of exotic animals like snakes, hedgehogs, or turtles and want to go on vacation?
+Our site solves this issue by giving owners of these beautiful animals a place to find pet sitters, and in turn, peace of mind.

 <br />

 We used yarn packages and APIs to put all this together so our users can have a profile page where they can have a calendar to when are they going to need a sitter, as well as one for their pets to see all their information and necessary instructions for their care.
-A location search engine where they can see which sitters are closer to them and even a video-call option so they can see in real time how their pets are doing.
+Our location search engine gives owners the ability to find which sitters are close to them and even a video-call option, so they can see in real time how their pets are doing.

 <br />
 <br />